 Yuliya regards this as the biggest challenge this project faced.
-She didn’t know whether to A/B-test all UX writing changes across all steps at once or implement the wording changes in small steps.
+She also didn’t know whether to A/B-test all UX writing changes across all steps at once or implement the wording changes in small steps.
 Eventually, the team decided to mix UI and copy changes in six different variations for A/B/C/+ tests.
 This approach was meant to simultaneously test every possible combination of the changes applied to the problem areas identified.
 However, this approach made the testing process intricate, complex to define, and laborious to set up.

-First Results and Insights
+A/B Testing: First Results and Insights

 The first A/B test showed that the simultaneous test approach was not a good idea.
 There was no conclusive result after running this test for two weeks, and there was no way of telling which variation was working or not working.
 The first round of tests concluded that not everything could be tested at the same time.
 The more specific the A/B tests were, the more conclusive they proved to be.
 Leading to the team’s first takeaway that changed their testing approach: Testing in smaller steps.
 The second learning was that if a test is not fully conclusive, qualitative research can help understand the why.

-New Testing Approach
+New A/B Testing Approach

 The first “small” A/B Test, after adapting their testing approach, was to test the wording of the bidding CTA button.
 From the user research, it had become clear that the users were not sure if clicking this button would already confirm their bid.
-In this round, the status quo CTA “Make a bid (Gebot Abgeben) was tested against a new term – “Bid” (Bieten).
+In this round, they tested the status quo CTA “Make a bid (Gebot Abgeben) against a new term – “Bid” (Bieten).
 This small, but very specific test on the CTA came back with conclusive results in favour of the new term.

 With this successful example of the new testing approach, the team continued the A/B tests with a focus on other microcopy such as field titles (“Your next bid” and “Your auction limit”).
 The tests showed that the microcopy was not understandable to the user, which inspired the team to conduct qualitative tests to understand the why.
 The qualitative tests showed that the problem didn’t lie in the wording itself but in the concept of an “auction limit”, which was not clear to the user.